What is Ponzu Dressing?

 If you don’t have a microwave, boiling it in a saucepan for a short while does the trick too.
 This step helps eliminate the alcohol smell, making the seasoning just right.

-Both methods will give you a smooth and well-blended mixture, perfect for your dish.
+Both methods will give you a smooth and well-blended mixture that you can enjoy on your favorite salads!

 How to Store